Duke–Maryland men's basketball rivalry

-The Duke–Maryland men's basketball rivalry is a dormant college basketball rivalry, claimed by Maryland and rejected by Duke, between the Duke Blue Devils men's basketball team of Duke University and Maryland Terrapins men's basketball team of the University of Maryland.
+The Duke–Maryland men's basketball rivalry was a college basketball rivalry between the Duke Blue Devils men's basketball team of Duke University and Maryland Terrapins men's basketball team of the University of Maryland.
 The basketball series has been called one of the most intense intercollegiate rivalries of modern times by some.
 A Harris Interactive poll of Marylanders ranked it the third best in the state behind the Commanders–Cowboys and Ravens–Commanders rivalries in 2003 (before the Beltway Series of the Orioles and Nationals was possible).
 In 2014, Maryland left the ACC for the Big Ten and regular season games between Maryland and Duke are no longer scheduled regularly.

 History

-Duke University and the University of North Carolina consider each other to be their only rivals and reject all other claims.
-However, during the early 2000s the Duke–Maryland games had national implications, including in 2001 where Duke and Maryland met in the Final Four.
+While Duke University and the University of North Carolina are considered to be each other's primary rivals, during the early 2000s the Duke–Maryland games had national implications, including in 2001 where Duke and Maryland met in the Final Four.